 MISSING AND MURDERED INDIGENOUS PERSONS AWARENESS DAY

 Today marks National Missing and Murdered Indigenous Persons Awareness Day.
 In Albuquerque, Secretary Haaland received a briefing from the Department's Missing and Murdered Unit (MMU).
 The MMU was launched as one of Secretary Haaland’s first actions after her confirmation to provide leadership and direction for cross-departmental and interagency work involving missing and murdered American Indians and Alaska Natives.
-To date, the MMU has investigated 728 cases; solved or closed 263 missing persons cases; and solved 8 murder cases.

 Last year, the BIA launched a website dedicated to solving missing and murdered cases in Indian Country (BIA.GOV/MMU).
 The site is an important tool to help law enforcement, families and communities share critical information about missing and murdered individuals that can help law enforcement give closure to families.